 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Caputa has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Caputa has few renters and college students.
 But the biggest reason it is quieter in Caputa than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Caputa may be for you.

-Being a small town, Caputa does not have a public transit system used by locals to get to and from work.
+Caputa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Caputa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caputa residents report their race to be White.
 Important ancestries of people in Caputa include Irish, English, Yugoslavian, Other West Indian, and West Indian.